justinsloan/wordflash/README.md

 # Word Flash
-Word Flash is a simple study tool I created to help my daughter learn to read.
-It currently consists of 38 word lists with 1176 sight words and phonics.
+> A simple flash card style study tool I created to help my daughter learn to read.

+### *New Python developers are welcome and encouraged to contribute to this project!*

+### Features
+- 38 word lists with 1174 sight words and phonics
+- Flash card style interface
+- Student progress tracking
+- Fully customizable Word Lists

+*Planned Features*
+- Support for multiple students
+- Student progress & trend analysis
+- Dynamic Word List creation based on student progress

 ### How to Use Word Flash
 Select the New Session button to start a study session.
 The first